-- (i) SNZ members can make recommendations for Technical Specialists to the Board through the CEO up to 60 days prior to the AGM. - (ii) Technical Specialists will be elected from a list of at least four nominations put forward by the Board. - (iii) This list shall be circulated to tracks with all other nominations 40 days before the elections at the AGM. - (iv) In the event that a Technical Committee Specialist resigns or is deemed to have resigned, the Board can appoint a replacement.
+- SNZ members can make recommendations for Technical Specialists to the Board through the CEO up to 60 days prior to the AGM. - (ii) Technical Specialists will be elected from a list of at least four nominations put forward by the Board. - (iii) This list shall be circulated to tracks with all other nominations 40 days before the AGM elections. - (iv) In the event that a Technical Committee Specialist resigns or is deemed to have resigned, the Board can appoint a replacement.